 How is sleeve gastrectomy performed?

-During SG, the surgeon removes a majority of the stomach, creating a new banana-shaped stomach from the remaining component.
+During sleeve gastrectomy, the surgeon removes a majority of the stomach, creating a new banana-shaped stomach from the remaining component.
 This procedure decreases the production of ghrelin, the hunger hormone, so patients are less hungry.
 Additionally, the new stomach processes food faster, creating early feelings of fullness.

-At Mass General, SG is usually performed laparoscopically with a few small incisions.
+At Mass General, gastric sleeve is usually performed laparoscopically with a few small incisions.
 Surgeons use narrow cylindrical tubes called trocars to access the abdominal cavity through small incisions in the upper abdominal wall.

 The duration of this procedure ranges from 30 to 60 minutes.
 After the procedure, you will stay at the hospital for one or two nights.
 We recommend taking off three to four weeks from work.